 The patients in the active supplement group also experienced a 20 percent or so improvement in blood vessel dilation capacity, and their artery stiffness reduced by around 10 percent.

-Studies show that these changes are linked to a reduced risk of heart disease.
+Studies show that these changes are linked to a

 There were no changes in blood pressure, blood vessel function, or artery stiffness in the placebo group.

 The authors note that the reduction achieved in the active supplement group is close to that achieved by medication.
 The average reduction in blood pressure caused by a single anti-hypertension drug is 9/5 mmHg.